-Google TV rumored to be getting rebranded as 'Android TV'Alex Wagner - Deputy Managing Editor, News Desk
+Google TV rumored to be getting rebranded as 'Android TV'Alex Wagner - Editorial Director of News and Content

 Remember Google TV?
 The Android-powered smart TV software burst onto the scene in 2010 with products from Logitech and Sony, and later on manufacturers like Asus, LG and Vizio joined got in on the Google TV game as well.
 It's definitely been a while since we've heard any major news regarding Google TV, though, but today a new report claims that Google's cooking up some big changes for its TV platform.